 I have done a variety of work in ethics pedagogy, focusing on ethics education for STEM students.
-Currently, I am an Ethics Pedagogy Fellow at Harvard's Edmund & Lily Safra Center for Ethics and a SERC Scholar at MIT.
-Previously, I taught and co-directed the Experiential Ethics course at MIT and served as a graduate teaching fellow for the Embedded EthiCS program at Harvard.
+Currently, I am an Ethics Pedagogy Fellow at Harvard's Edmond & Lily Safra Center for Ethics.
+Previously, I served as a SERC Scholar at MIT's College of Computing, a co-director of the Experiential Ethics program at MIT, and a graduate teaching fellow for the Embedded EthiCS program at Harvard.

 Here's how I pronounce my name.